The Hand & Trumpet

 Sous Chef

-Jonny is our class clown and he's been with us for years, despite a brief stint landscaping.
+Jonny is our class clown and has been with us for years, despite a brief stint landscaping.
 He is a positive energy to have around and keeps everyone laughing.
 When he's not in the kitchen you'll either "catch" him fishing or hanging out with his son Ronnie.
 We are so glad he traded in the rake for a frying pan!

 Shaun